asreview/asreview/docs/source/guides/activelearning.rst

 In the general sense the key idea behind active learning is that, if we allow the model to decide for itself which data it wants to learn from, its performance and accuracy may improve and it requires fewer training instances to do so.
-Moreover, the dataset's informativeness is increaded by having the reviewer annotate those references that are more informative to the model (**uncertainty-based sampling**).
+Moreover, the dataset's informativeness is increased by having the reviewer annotate those references that are more informative to the model (**uncertainty-based sampling**).